Skip to contents

 theme_minimal()

-Because we believe that as many populations should be sampled as can be sampled, we include a ‘priority’ ranking with the results.
-Focus should be on the selected sites, but opportunities to sample beyond these should not be overlooked.
+Because we believe that as many populations as possible should be sampled, we include a ‘priority’ ranking with the results.
+The focus should be on the selected sites, but opportunities to sample beyond them should not be overlooked.

 run KMedoidsBasedSample with environmental distances

-As mentioned, instead of using geographic distance, we can use environmental distance ordinated into two dimensional space.
-An analyst should only consider the use of variables they know relevant to the species distrubution for this.
-However, for the sake of the example we will feed in the full stack of environmental variables available from the dismo package.
+As mentioned, instead of using geographic distance, we can use environmental distance, which is ordinated in a two-dimensional space.
+An analyst should only consider variables they know are relevant to the species distribution for this purpose.
+However, for the sake of the example, we will feed in the full stack of environmental variables available from the dismo package.

 extract prep environmental distances